XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Proposed Method

 \section{Proposed Method}

-The proposed XG-BoT is designed to extract useful graph topological patterns for botnet detection out of large-scale botnet graph datasets.
-Since botnet datasets inherit a highly class imbalance nature - of which the positive class of botnet is heavily diluted, the proposed method aims to train very deep GCNs, and capture the hidden topological patterns for botnet detection as much as possible.
-It works to improve classification results by enhancing the node representation.
+The proposed XG-BoT approach was designed to extract useful graph topological patterns for botnet detection in large-scale botnet graph datasets.
+Since botnet datasets inherit a high-class imbalance, which affects the detection performance, the proposed method aims to train very deep GCNs and capture the hidden topological patterns for botnet detection as much as possible.
+The goal is to improve classification performance by enhancing node representation.

-GCN utilizes a message propagation mechanism to compute node embeddings by incorporating $K$-hop neighbour's node features.
-The trained GCN models can be applied to different graphs for generating embeddings for the downstream tasks (i.e. node classification).
+The GCN utilizes a message propagation mechanism to compute node embeddings by incorporating the $K$-hop neighbours' node features.
+The trained GCN models can be applied to different graphs to generate embeddings for the downstream tasks (i.e., node classification).

-Given a network communication $G = (N,E,A)$, where $N$ is the set of hosts and $E$ is the set of communication flows. $|N|$ is the number of hosts in the graph, and $|E|$ is the number of communication flows.
+We consider a network $G = (N, E)$, where $N$ represents the set of hosts (vertices) and $E$ is the set of communication flows (edges).
 The adjacency matrix $A$ is an $N \times N$ sparse matrix with $(i,j)$.
-Each of the nodes has a k-dimensional node feature vector, and $X \in \mathbb{R}^{N \times K}$ is a feature vector for each $N$ node.
+Each node has a k-dimensional node feature vector, and $X \in \mathbb{R}^{N \times K}$ is a feature vector for each $N$ node.

-An L-layer GCN \cite{kipf2016semi} consists of $L$ graph convolution layers.
-Each of the layers of the GCNs computes node embeddings for each node by aggregating the node's neighbour information from the previous layer.
-The node embedding computation function of GCN through a single layer is: